KatherineWinter/kw_website/public/articles/party/future_topics.md

   * Try to prep things all at once
   * Put things that are done cooking in the oven to sit and out of the way
   * Foil containers sit will in the oven.
 There are really nice ones that have paper lids that can be stacked
-* how to 'double down' on a theme
+* How to 'double down' on a theme without harming your party
 * Karaoke party